maru-mazaki-ua/Tic-Tac-Toe-on-CPP/README.md

 ![Footage](ezgif-311558e3429168d5.gif)

 To place your character in the board, you must type both row and column you want it to be in - it's because the board is 3x3 matrix.
 Wanna place your X at the center?
-Type 2, the 2 again.
+Type 2, then 2 again.
 Wanna place your O at the upper right corner?
 Type 1, then 3.
 First number is a row, second one - is a column.
 Yup, it's pretty simple.